breatheco-de/content/src/content/lesson/the-command-line-the-terminal.md

 ## Why do Developers love the Command Line?

 At first, everybody hated the command line.
-After years of experience, it became an acquired taste.
+However, after years of experience, it became an acquired taste.

 But why do developers like it?
 Well, the list is infinite, but here are a few important reasons:

 + If you don’t master the command line you won’t be able to use any of these: GIT, MySQL, Webpack, Node.js, Grunt, Vagrant, Babel, React, Angular, Apache, etc.
 + As a developer, it’s the one thing you need to have available.
 Computers don’t come with Atom, Sublime Text (or any other fancy IDE).
 Sometimes – like production servers – you are not allowed to install anything and **the system does not even have a visual interface** – just the command line.
-+ It is super powerful.
-You can do a lot more in a lot less time, for example: bulk delete, rename, find a file, edit a file, etc.
++ It is very powerful.
+You can do a lot more in a lot less time; for example: bulk delete, rename, find a file, edit a file, etc.
 + It forces you to use the keyboard.
 Since you cannot use the mouse, it makes you faster.
-You make fewer mistakes and the environment is exactly the same on every computer.
+You make fewer mistakes, and the environment is exactly the same on every computer.

 ## How does it work?

-The console is really simple: it’s a black screen that’s always expecting a *command*.
+The console is very simple: it’s a black screen that’s always expecting a *command*.
 After you type the desired command and press the `return` key, the computer executes it and shows some feedback with the resulting output on the screen.
 A simple Question <> Answer interface.

 But, what is a *command*?